interactive-fiction-class/interactive-fiction-class.github.io/homeworks/gpt-parser/gpt-parser.md

 After you finish part 3, you should play Action Castle again using your new GptParser3 class.
 While you play try to use only commands that would not have been allowed by our HW1 game.
 Save a transcript of your play to submit along with your homework solution.
 In your README, describe any commands that you tried that didn't work, and why you think the failed.

+## Optional Extension

+If you're working in a group larger than a pair, then you should pick one optional extension for each group member above 2.

+Possible extensions are:
+* You can compare several approaches to intent determination, and quanify how good each approach is on an extended test set that you put together.
+* You can generate images for each location in the game using [DALLE-3](https://platform.openai.com/docs/guides/images/image-generation?context=node) or [Midjourney](https://github.com/erictik/midjourney-api)
+* You can narrate your game with text to speech using [the OpenAI API](https://platform.openai.com/docs/guides/text-to-speech) or [ElevenLabs](https://elevenlabs.io)
+* You can use GPT to transform commands that describe multiple actions into a list of actions for proper handling with ActionSequence.
+* You can try to take the GPT descriptions and create in-game objects from them.
+After you create the objects, you can save your game using the built in `game.to_json` and then load it later using  `game.from_json`.

 ## What to submit